metrico/quackpipe/README.md

 ### :fist_right: Extensions
 Several extensions are pre-installed by default in [Docker images](https://github.com/metrico/quackpipe/blob/main/Dockerfile#L9), including _parquet, json, httpfs_<br>
-When using HTTP API, _httpfs, parquet, json_ extensions are automatically pre-loaded by the wrapper. _(requires a r/w filesystem)_
+When using HTTP API, _httpfs, parquet, json_ extensions are automatically pre-loaded by the wrapper.

 Users can pre-install extensions and execute quackpipe using a custom parameters:
 ```